hmarr/angularFire/documentation.md

 Creates a new record in Firebase and adds the record to our synchronized array.

 This method returns a promise which is resolved after data has been saved to the server.
-The promise resolves to the ref for the newly added record, providing easy access to its key.
+The promise resolves to the Firebase reference for the newly added record, providing easy access to its key.

 ```js
 var list = $firebase(ref).$asArray();